wookay/Jive.jl/README.md

 ```

 [TestJive.jl](https://github.com/wookay/TestJive.jl) is an example package for using Jive.
-look at also the `Project.toml` file for your own package.
+look at also the `test/Project.toml` file for your own package.
 ```toml
 [extras]
 Test = "8dfed614-e22c-5e08-85e1-65c5234f0b40"